Heribert Rosweyde: Plan

-"And others still," adds the author, "if anything of importance presents itself, of which our readers may give us an idea."
+"And others still," Rosweyde wrote, "if anything of importance presents itself, of which our readers may give us an idea."

 The Fasti was published as a sort of advertisement, which Rosweyde distributed in hopes of gaining support.

-Cardinal Bellarmine, to whom Rosweyde sent a copy of his little volume, could not forbear exclaiming after he had read this programme: "This man counts, then, on living two hundred years longer!"
-He addressed to the author a letter, the original of which is preserved in the present library of the Bollandists, signed, but not written by the hand of Bellarmine, in which he intimates in polished but perfectly plain language that he regarded the plan as chimerical.
+Cardinal Bellarmine, to whom Rosweyde sent a copy of his little volume, reportedly exclaimed after reading Rosweyde's programme: "This man counts, then, on living two hundred years longer!"
+He sent Rosweyde a letter, the original of which is preserved in the present library of the Bollandists, signed, but not written by the hand of Bellarmine, in which he intimated that he regarded the plan as chimerical.
 Bellarmine suggested that Rosweyde focus his efforts on those saints not already published by Surius.

-Rosweyde was nowise disconcerted by this.
-From various other sources he received encouragement, enthusiastic praise, and valuable assistance.
-The new enterprise found an especial protector, as generous as he was zealous and enlightened, in Antoine de Wynghe, abbot of the Liessies Abbey in the now Nord department of France.
-Venerable Louis of Blois, whose third successor de Wynghe was, seemed to have bequeathed to him his devotion to the Jesuits.
+Rosweyde was not disconcerted by this.
+He received encouragement, enthusiastic praise, and valuable assistance from various other sources.
+The new enterprise found an especial protector in Antoine de Wynghe, abbot of the Liessies Abbey in the now Nord department of France.
 The large sympathy of this patron manifested itself in every way; in letters of recommendation to the heads of the various houses of the great Benedictine Order which opened to Rosweyde and his associates monastic libraries; in loans and gifts of books, of manuscripts, and of copies of manuscripts; and in pecuniary assistance.